Skip to Content

 Your itinerary for the day

-The forth of our day trips from Dublin by train takes us to Galway.
+The forth of our train trips from Dublin takes us to Galway.
 The train from Dublin to Galway leaves from Heuston.

 The trip to Galway takes about 2.5 hours.
 There are plenty of shops inside the station where you can grab snacks for the train and get some breakfast.